 THOUGHT YOU HAD HEARD IT ALL?

-For the real fussy ducks out there, with brand new cars or the people who have original coats on their ageing cars, you will want to use the “Two-Bucket Method”.
+For the real fussy ducks out there, with brand new cars, with paint extra susceptible to light scratches, or the people who have original coats on their ageing cars, you will want to use the “Two-Bucket Method”.
 There is no real gimmick, you just minimise the chances of washing your car with contaminated water/ wash.

-You get two 12 litre buckets; one is ¾ full of water with car shampoo mixed in, the other is ¾ full of pure water (If possible, use two different colour buckets so you do not mix them up later in the wash) Start washing the car in the prescribed manner above.
-Once you have finished a panel, submerge the mitt/ Muffy into the pure water bucket and rinse it by shaking it vigorously, before placing it back into the wash bucket.
+You get two 12 litre buckets; one is ¾ full of water with car shampoo mixed in, the other is ¾ full of pure water (If possible, use two different colour buckets, or mark one with a bit of tape around the top, or put your wheel cloth on its top edge, so you do not mix them up later in the wash) Start washing the car in the prescribed manner above.
+Once you have finished a panel, submerge the mitt/ Muffy into the pure water bucket and rinse it by shaking it vigorously, before placing it back into the wash suds bucket.
 Gather as much water and suds as your mitt can carry, then reapply to the next panel.
 Repeat this process, washing every panel on the car.
+Doing it this way means you are never putting dirty water onto your car.

 YES WE ARE CAR FREAKS